1. Introduction

 6. Converting Strings to Other Types

-We ended the last lesson by trying to write a program to add numbers together, that were passed in by the user as command-line arguments.
+We ended the last lesson by trying to write a program that adds together numbers that were passed in by the user as command-line arguments.
 This didn’t work, because command-line arguments are strings and the + operator is not supported for strings.
-String to integer conversion We are going to need a bit of help from another package, called strconv which exists in the core collection.
-The best way to figure out how something works is to try it out in a little program. ...
+String to integer conversion with type casting Put simply, type casting is converting the value of a variable from one type to another.
+For instance, converting a string to an int.
+We are going to need a new package, called strconv which exists in the core collection.
+The best way to figure out how something works is to try it out in a program. ...

 May 13, 2025